 The Company regularly undertakes reviews of risks that may be material to its business.
 The review examines the processes and procedures that are in place to continually manage existing risks and identifies new risks that have or may arise including the processes and procedures that the Company must initiate to control and/or mitigate these risks from impacting upon the performance of the Company.
+Such reviews were undertaken during the reporting period.

-The Company recognises, in particular, the environmental and social risks to which it may be exposed.
+The Company recognises, in particular, the environmental and social sustainability risks to which it may be exposed.
 The Company considers environmental risk to be the ability to continue its undertakings without compromising the health of the ecosystems in which it operates.
 The Company views social sustainability as the ability to continue operations in a manner that is acceptable to social norms.
 The Board intends to manage all environmental risks in accordance with the Company's Risk Management Policy and Environmental Policy, and all social risks in accordance with the Company's Risk Management Policy and its Community Engagement Plan, where such risks are identified.
+The Board does not consider that the Company currently has any material exposure to environmental or social sustainability risk.